fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

-Now, after creating a module, we will learn how to import[]{#id326062798 .indexterm} that module.
+Now, after creating a module, we will learn how to import that module.
 In the previous example, we created a sample module.
 Now we will import the sample module in `add.py script`: